 Coercive Control

-When we talk about narcissistic abuse, we often talk about the toxic patterns of gaslighting, love bombing and devaluation, but the other form of abuse we need to talk about is coercive control.
-Many people only think of the language of coercive control when they hear about cults in the news.
-Of course there has to be a lot of coercion and indoctrination when someone is blinded and enters a cult.
-But how can coercive control apply outside of a group dynamic?
-I’ve come to learn that I was indoctrinated through coercive control just like the people who entered a cult.
-Let’s start with identifying what coercive control is and how it is used in an intimate relationship.
+When we talk about narcissistic abuse, we often focus on toxic patterns like gaslighting, love bombing, and devaluation — but there's another form of abuse that deserves equal attention: coercive control.
+Many people only associate this term with cults they hear about in the news, and of course, coercion and indoctrination are central to how cults operate.
+But coercive control doesn't require a group dynamic.
+I've come to understand that I was indoctrinated through coercive control in the same way people are drawn into cults — and it happened in my most intimate relationship.

-In the cycle of narcissistic abuse the love bombing stage often feels magical, almost too good to be true.
-In reality, the period of love bombing is just the first stage of coercive control.
-It’s a very tasty carrot to a very big stick.
-It works most of the time unless you are able to believe your intuitions and proceed with awareness and caution.
+In the cycle of narcissistic abuse, the love bombing stage often feels magical — almost too good to be true.
+That's because it is.
+Love bombing is not a gift; it is the first stage of coercive control.
+It's a very tasty carrot attached to a very big stick.
+It works most of the time, unless you are able to trust your intuition and move forward with awareness and caution.

 A Cult of Two